FaserF/ha-db_infoscreen/README.md

     - ZVV – Züricher Verkehrsverbund Kanton Zürich (zvv.ch)
     - mobiliteit – mobilitéits zentral Luxembourg (mobiliteit.lu)
   - Some stations can be searched via "IRIS-TTS" but need hafas=1 for data retrival, f.e.
 "Frankenforst Kippekausen, Bergisch Gladbach", choose `hafas=1` in the list to archive this.
 [GitHub issue about this](https://github.com/FaserF/ha-db_infoscreen/issues/8)
-- **offset** (optional): Do not display departures leaving sooner than this number of seconds.
-You can specify the offset in "HH:MM" or "HH:MM:SS" format.
-Default is `00:00` (no offset).
-- **admode** (optional): Defines whether to display departure times, arrival times, or the default behavior (departure preferred).
-Available options:
-  - **departure prefered** (default): Displays the preferred time based on the system's default behavior (usually departures).
-  - **arrival**: Only shows arrival times.
-  - **departure**: Only shows departure times.
-- **platforms** (optional): If your station has multiple platforms and you want to filter by a specific platform, you can use this setting.
-Enter the platform(s) as a comma-separated list (e.g., `1, 2, 3`).
-This will ensure that the integration fetches data only for the specified platforms.
-If left empty, data for all platforms will be shown.
-- **via_stations** (optional): You can filter one or more stations where the Train has to go through.
-Enter the platform(s) as a comma-separated list (e.g., `München-Pasing,München-Ost`).
-This will ensure that the integration fetches data only when the Train has a stop at those stations.
-- **ignored_train_types** (optional): You can configure the integration to ignore certain types of trains or buses.
-This is useful if you only want to see specific types of departures.
-If you are missing a train type, please add a feature request or pull request.
-Please note, that filtering wont work for all stations, it wont work for `Bensberg, Bergisch Gladbach` as an example.

-Note: You are limited to adding 30 sensors, if you are not using a custom_api_url.

 ### Migrating from [ha-deutschebahn](https://github.com/FaserF/ha-deutschebahn)
 There is no direct way of migrating the ha-deutschebahn integration to ha-db_infoscreen due to the fact, that those are two completly different integrations with different API sources.
 The old ha-deutschebahn api provided a start and destination option, which is not (yet) available with this newer API backend.